sagemeadows/gridwords/README.md

   - Click on a box to select it, press a letter to fill it in
   - Use arrow keys to move the selected box
   - Press `Shift` of scroll over a box to change the direction of the selected word
-  - Right click on a box to see the number of possible words that can fill the selected word
+  - Right click on a box to see the number of possible words in the database that can fill the selected word
 - In **Clue-Filling Mode**:
   - Click on a box to select it
   - Use arrow keys to move the selected box